 9. Our family's financial situation is not accurately reflected on the FAFSA.
 What are our options?

 A. Current circumstances are not always reflected accurately on the FAFSA since tax information from the prior year is used.
 If your family has experienced a significant change in income, we encourage you to speak with a financial aid counselor at DFA about your circumstances.
 If the counselor finds that the revision could change the Expected Family Contribution (EFC) resulting in additional financial aid eligibility, then they will provide the family a Special Circumstance Appeal Form.
 The family will complete and return the form with required documentation.
 Families should allow a minimum of 2-3 weeks (longer in April and May) for processing.

 Note: All families requesting a Special Circumstance Appeal will be required to provide verification of FAFSA information before the appeal can be processed.

 10. What is Federal Work-Study?
 Am I eligible to participate in the program?

 A. Federal Work-Study (FWS) is a program for students who have demonstrated financial need as determined by the Free Application for Federal Student Aid (FAFSA).
-FWS is included on the award eligibility notice if the student qualifies.
+FWS is included on the award offer if the student qualifies.
 The FWS program helps students meet some of their educational expenses through a part-time job with an eligible employer.
 Funds will be earned throughout the academic year and are distributed in the form of a paycheck to the student.
 The FWS award ($2,500 maximum) will not credit the student’s invoice.
 Students can search for Work Study jobs at www.purdue.edu/webdb/JobPosting/JobSearch.cfm.